-Steven L. Fasman has been Senior Vice President-Law at MacAndrews & Forbes Holdings Inc. since 2004.
-Prior to that, he served as Vice President-Law at MacAndrews & Forbes from 1998-2003 and Senior Counsel at MacAndrews & Forbes from 1992-1997.
+Steven L. Fasman has served as a director since May 2007.
+He has been Senior Vice President-Law at MacAndrews & Forbes Holdings Inc. since 2004.
+Prior to that, he served as Vice President-Law at MacAndrews & Forbes during 1998-2003 and Senior Counsel at MacAndrews & Forbes during 1992-1997.
 From 1987 to 1992, he was associated with Paul, Weiss, Rifkind, Wharton & Garrison.
-Mr. Fasman was recommended to the Nominating and Corporate Governance Committee for inclusion as a director-nominee by the Chief Executive Officer

 Dr. Hammer is the Harold C. Neu Professor of Medicine, Professor of Epidemiology and Chief of the Division of Infectious Diseases at the Columbia University Medical Center (CUMC), a position he has held since 1999.
 Dr. Hammer's major investigative interest is the treatment and prevention of HIV disease.
 He is an investigator in the National Institutes of Health sponsored AIDS Clinical Trials Group (ACTG), a multicenter organization which performs clinical trials designed to improve the understanding and treatment of HIV infection and its complications.
 As an ACTG investigator, Dr. Hammer chaired the two largest national trials of antiretroviral therapy carried out by that group in the 1990's, studies which contributed to the current standard of care of HIV infection.
 In addition to his interest in the treatment of persons with established HIV infection, Dr. Hammer is an investigator in the National Institutes of Health sponsored HIV Vaccine Trials Network (HVTN), a multicenter organization whose mission is to develop an effective preventive HIV vaccine.
 He is Chair of the AIDS Vaccine Research Working Group, an advisory committee to the Division of AIDS, NIAID.
 He is a former Chair of the Antiviral Products Advisory Committee of the Food and Drug Administration and currently serves on the Editorial Board of the New England Journal of Medicine.
-Dr. Hammer is Chair of the International AIDS Society-USA's Antiretroviral Guidelines Panel, is a member of the Governing Council of the International AIDS Society, is a member of the World Health Organization's Strategic and Technical Advisory Committee for HIV/AIDS, serves as Co-Chair of the Stering Committee of the HIV Drug Resistance Surveillance Program, and continues in his role as Guidelines Development Group Chair of the WhO's Antiretroviral Guidelines for Resource Limited Settings.
-He has served as a member of the International Advisory Committees of the Swiss HIV Cohort Study, the French National Association for AIDS Research and the HIV-NAT (Netherlands-Austral
+Dr. Hammer is Chair of the International AIDS Society-USA's Antiretroviral Guidelines Panel, is a member of the Governing Council of the International AIDS Society, is a member of the World Health Organization's Strategic and Technical Advisory Committee for HIV/AIDS, serves as Co-Chair of the Steering Committee of the WHO's Global HIV Drug Resistance Surveillance Program, and continues in his role as Guidelines Development Group Chair of the WHO's Antiretroviral Guidelines for Resource Limited Settings.
+He has served as a member of the International Advisory Committees of the Swiss HIV Cohort Study, the French National Association for AIDS Research and the HIV-NAT (Netherlands-Australia-Thailand) Collaborative Research Network.
+In his role as Chief of the Division of Infectious Diseases at CUMC, he is dedicated to fellow and faculty growth and to the development of state-of-theart infection surveillance at the institutional and regional levels to improve and protect the public health.

 Adnan M. Mjalli, Ph.D. has served as a director of SIGA since January 2004.
 Dr. Mjalli founded TransTech Pharma, Inc., a privately held drug discovery company in High Point, North Carolina, in 1999 and has since served as its President, Chairman of the Board and Chief Executive Officer.
 He also serves as Chairman of the Board of PharmaCore, Inc. where he previously served as President and CEO from December of 1998 to November 2000.
 Dr. Mjalli obtained his Ph.D. in medicinal chemistry in 1989 from the University of Exeter, UK.
-His postdoctoral work was carried out at the University of Rochester.
+He conducted postdoctoral work at the University of Rochester.
 Prior to founding TransTech Pharma, he held various positions of increasing responsibility in research and senior management at several pharmaceutical and biotechnology companies, including Merck & Co., Inc.